4W4I5/Semester-8-Notes/Entre/Sessional 2 Prep/Sessional 2 Prep Notes.md

 ## 📐 **Market Sizing Approaches**
 - ### 1. **Top-Down**
 	- Start with **macro-level data** and narrow down.
+		- Can be narrowed down by region, tech stack, industry
 	- E.g.:
 	    - Digital financial services in Pakistan = $250M IT spend
 	    - Cybersecurity = 10% → $25M